sadiqsobur/piPACT/README.md

 Extra info
 ---
 I picked up a minimal install of Raspberry Pi OS for both my machines, and have the required configuration to run them headless.
-A minimal image of Raspberry Pi OS can be found [here.]("https://www.raspberrypi.org/downloads/raspberry-pi-os/") My ssh setup is default and the only other configuration I've done is purely for development(Vim, Git, etc.) and has no impact on the results themselves.
+My ssh setup is default and the only other configuration I've done is purely for development(Vim, Git, etc.) and has no impact on the results themselves.

 Credits
 ---